ekuester/Periodic-Table-Molecular-Formula/README.md

 The normal procedure for building the program is using the standard autotools.
 The following sequence
 ```
-./autogen.sh --prefix=/home/username/.local
+./autogen.sh --prefix=$HOME/.local
 make
 make install
 periodictable.sh
 ```
-will build and run the program for the current user (replace username accordingly).
+will build and run the program for the current user.
 The Linux way of localization for the dutch/french/german/italian translation files is adapted.

 Alternatively (but only as english version) you can easily compile and run the program in Terminal with the added shell script:
 ```
 sh ./GTKPeriodicTable.sh
 ```

 I wrote this program to become familiar with the C++ language, especially the GTK-API under the gtkmm wrapper and to get a feeling how to display different widgets on the screen.
-Take it as example for handling of windows, menus, buttons, labels, entries and textviews.<br/>
+Take it as example for handling of windows, menus, buttons, labels, entries and textviews.
+Nowadays you have to consider features regarding hiDPI displays and when using dark themes.<br/>
 Very interesting in GTK 3.0 is the mode of setting colors in widgets: First place to go is<br/>
 &nbsp; <https://developer.gnome.org/gtk3/stable/chap-css-overview.html><br/>
 It is essential to generate the necessary CSS data in the right syntax.<br/>